emgv/rust-az-function-app-cosmos-db/README.md

   "clearance": true
 }
 ```
-- To run locally, install Azure Functions Core Tools, then on powershell go to the project's root folder and type ```func start```, but before create a .env file at the project's root folder and set the following parameters:
+- To run locally, install Azure Functions Core Tools, and then:
+  1. Create a .env file at the project's root folder and set the following parameters:
   ```
   FUNCTIONS_CUSTOMHANDLER_PORT=<port-number>
   CFG__ENVIRONMENT=local